J. D. Salinger: Second marriage, family, and spiritual beliefs

 In February 1955, at age 36, Salinger married Claire Douglas (b.
 1933), a student at Radcliffe and daughter of art critic Robert Langton Douglas.
 They had two children, Margaret Salinger (also known as Peggy – born December 10, 1955) and Matthew "Matt" Salinger (born February 13, 1960).
 Margaret Salinger wrote in her memoir Dream Catcher that she believes her parents would not have married, nor would she have been born, had her father not read the teachings of Lahiri Mahasaya, a guru of Paramahansa Yogananda, which brought the possibility of enlightenment to those following the path of the "householder" (a married person with children).
 After their marriage, Salinger and Claire were initiated into the path of Kriya Yoga in a small store-front Hindu temple in Washington, D.C., during the summer of 1955.
-They received a mantra and breathing exercise to practice for ten minutes twice a day.
+They received a mantra and breathing exercise to practice for 10 minutes twice a day.

 Salinger also insisted that Claire drop out of school and live with him, only four months shy of graduation, which she did.
 Certain elements of the story "Franny," published in January 1955, are based on his relationship with Claire, including her ownership of the book The Way of the Pilgrim.
 Because of their isolated location in Cornish and Salinger's proclivities, they hardly saw other people for long stretches of time.
 Claire was also frustrated by Salinger's ever-changing religious beliefs.
-Though she committed herself to Kriya yoga, Salinger chronically left Cornish to work on a story "for several weeks only to return with the piece he was supposed to be finishing all undone or destroyed and some new 'ism' we had to follow."
+Claire committed herself to Kriya yoga, but Salinger often left Cornish to work on a story "for several weeks only to return with the piece he was supposed to be finishing all undone or destroyed and some new 'ism' we had to follow."
 Claire believed "it was to cover the fact that Jerry had just destroyed or junked or couldn't face the quality of, or couldn't face publishing, what he had created."